NB. THIS PAGE IS UPDATED REGULARLY (LAST UPDATE NOV 2017)

 - Get motivated.
 Tell people what you are planning on doing.
 Unless people keep you accountable you are likely to slack off and stop altogether.
 Think about the last time you went on a diet.
 Weight loss isn’t an overnight activity – it takes time, effort and dedication.

-Get rid of the toast.
+Get rid of the cereals.
 Instead start eating eggs.
 This will increase the amount of protein you are eating, and should keep you fuller for longer.

 You can eat your eggs scrambled, poached or in an omelette.
 Have them with black pudding, spring onions, tomatoes, avocado, and smoked salmon (if it’s not too expensive).
 If you need carbs have half a bagel.
 Or just have an extra egg rather than the other half of the bagel!
 Make the omelettes with spinach, tomatoes, paprika.
 Use balsamic vinegar/glaze rather than ketchup/BBQ sauce as it’ll be lower on the calories.
 Add nuts and seeds (in moderation) as they are a great source of fats to keep you fuller for longer.
 Start eating more volume for breakfast than you ever used to.